-A. Assignment.
-Lessee may assign this Lease and the assignee shall have the same rights and obligations bereunder, including those set forth above in paragraph 8, as the original Lessee subject to the following conditions:

-(1) Notice and Certifications.
+- A. Assignment.
+Lessee may assign this Lease and the assignee shall have the same rights and obligations bereunder, including those set forth above in paragraph 8, as the original Lessee subject to the following conditions: - Notice and Certifications.
 Lessee shall notify Lessor of any proposed assignment of this Lease.
-Lessee and the proposed assignee shall (i) provide Lessor with full information about the proposed assignment and (ii) sign and deliver to Lessor all documents which Lessor shall require to assure full compliance with this Lease and the Declaration, including a certification that the proposed assignee will comply with the provisions set forth above in paragraph 8.

-(2) Lessee's Limited Equity.
+Lessee and the proposed assignment assignment and (ii) sign and deliver to Lessor all documents which Lessor shall require to assure full compliance with this Lease and the Declaration, including a certification that the proposed assignment will comply with the provisions set forth above in paragraph 8. - Lessee's Limited Equity.
 Lessee understands and unconditionally agrees that Lessee's equity in this Lease and/or the improvements and crops on the demised premises shall not exceed the "Lessee's Equity", which is defined as the fair market value of Lessee's improvements and crops on the demised premises.